serval-uni-lu/upNNF/capkc/README.md

 ```

 > [!Note]
-> It is possible that the `capkc` compilations are either too slow or run out of memory.
+> It is possible that compiling the `capkc` containers is either too slow or runs out of memory.
 > Adjusting the number of processes used to compile networkit (line 25 in `capkc.def`: `make -j 4`, similar line numbers for the other files in the `capkc` folder)
-> by reducing the number of processes can help with memory isses (and will make compilation slower).
+> by reducing the number of processes can help with memory issues (and will make compilation slower).